Masks are still required in the dental office.

 Parents may obtain a waiver of this requirement if they cannot find a dental office that takes their child’s insurance, cannot afford to pay for it, or the parent chooses not to have their child’s oral health evaluated.

 Schools collect and aggregate specified data and school districts forward specified data by July 1 of each year to their County Office of Education.
 All required forms will be provided to schools by the California Department of Education.
-These forms are available by visiting the Department’s Web site.
+These forms are available in multiple languages on the CDE website.

 Dental decay is the most common chronic childhood disease, more common than both asthma and obesity, affecting nearly two-thirds of California’s children by the time they reach third grade.
 Dental decay is easily preventable.
 However, it is also a progressive infection that does not heal without treatment.
 If cavities are not treated, children can develop infections severe enough to require emergency room treatment and their adult teeth may be permanently damaged.
 Children need their teeth to eat properly, speak properly, smile and feel confident.
 Children with cavities eat poorly, stop smiling, are distracted from learning and miss school.
 The requirement for children upon initial entry into public school, in kindergarten or first grade, to have their oral health evaluated is intended to: